DinoChiesa/Apigee-Authorization-Air-Quality-MCP/README.md

      ....
    }
    ```

-   Replace the URL with the one from your Apigee proxy, and use the appropriate CLIENT ID and Secret from your
+   Replace the URL with the one from your Apigee proxy, and use the appropriate
+   CLIENT ID and Secret from your OpenID IDP.
+Then, re-start Gemini CLI and type
+   `/mcp auth air-quality-oauth`, and you'll see the signin, and afterwards you
-   OpenID IDP.
-Then, re-start Gemini CLI and you should be able to interact with the service.
+   will be able to interact with the service.

+   If you are using VSCode as the MCP client, stop and restart VSCode, and when
+   you start the MCP server, you will see the signin experience.
+For VScode you
+   do not need to modify the mcp.json file, but _you will need to interactively
+   supply the client ID and Secret_ at runtime.

+## Discussion

+This is just an example.
+It illustrates the basics.
+Probably you will want to
+extend this idea for your purposes.
+Here are some ideas:

+1. **Multiple MCPs**.
+While this example shows a single API Proxy acting as a
+   facade for a single MCP Server, in the general case companies will have lots of
+   MCP servers.
+Using wildcard basepaths and a simple lookup table, it's trivial to
+   use a single API Proxy as a facade for a large number of MCP Servers.

+3. **API Product check**.
+By including a VerifyAPIKey policy into the API
+   Proxy, you can also check the entitlement of the client for a particular API
+   Product.

+2. **User-based Authorization check**.
+By including a ServiceCallout to a policy
+   decision point (Something like OPA), you could include fine-grained dynamic
+   authorization check in the Apigee proxy.

 ## License